Oh hi! I'm Jason. This is my profile. Enjoy.

 It's true that I am awkward in social situations and it takes me a while to loosen up around new people, but those are only surface-level details.
 What most people don't know is that living with social anxiety has affected me positively as well.
 It has given me a greater sensitivity to the feelings and emotions of those around me, and has thereby instilled in me a stronger sense of empathy, kindness, and compassion toward others.
 It has made me more honest, more thoughtful, and more emotionally mature.
 It has taught me that relationships are not something to take for granted, that life is too short to waste on petty minds games and melodrama.
 And most of all, it has taught me not to judge others, because I know as well as anybody what it's like to feel judged, and it's not a good feeling.
 Throughout much of my childhood, I was made to feel a weirdo, an outcast, a loser, and nobody deserves to feel that way, ever.
 Nobody should be embarrassed or ashamed just for being different.
 It's GOOD to be different.
 Imagine how dull and joyless life would be if everybody was the same.
 Diversity makes the world more interesting, more enriching, and more fulfilling.
 We should learn to embrace our differences, to be true to ourselves, to say a collective "F*ck you" to all the haters of the world.

-"Does this profile description ever end?", you're probably asking yourself about now.
-Don't worry, I'll stop there.
+This is starting to sound less like a self-description and more like a motivational speech, so I'll stop there.
 That last paragraph dug pretty deep, but that's another thing you should know about me: I am unflinchingly honest about who I am and what I stand for, and wouldn't have it any other way.
 If anything in my profile resonates with you, then message me, let's chat.